awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 However, some notable data transfer exceptions exist\.
 If a domain uses [multiple Availability Zones](es-managedomains-multiaz.md), Amazon ES does not bill for traffic between the Availability Zones\.
 Significant data transfer occurs within a domain during shard allocation and rebalancing\.
 Amazon ES neither meters nor bills for this traffic\.
 Similarly, Amazon ES does not bill for data transfer between [UltraWarm](ultrawarm.md) nodes and Amazon S3\.

 For full pricing details, see [Amazon Elasticsearch Service Pricing](https://aws.amazon.com/elasticsearch-service/pricing/)\.
-For information about charges incurred during configuration changes, see [Charges for Configuration Changes](es-managedomains-configuration-changes.md#es-managedomains-config-charges)\.
+For information about charges incurred during configuration changes, see [Charges for configuration changes](es-managedomains-configuration-changes.md#es-managedomains-config-charges)\.

-## Getting Started with Amazon Elasticsearch Service<a name="aes-get-started"></a>
+## Getting started with Amazon Elasticsearch Service<a name="aes-get-started"></a>

 To get started, [sign up for an AWS account](https://aws.amazon.com/) if you don't already have one\.
 After you are set up with an account, complete the [Getting Started](es-gsg.md) tutorial for Amazon Elasticsearch Service\.
 Consult the following introductory topics if you need more information while learning about the service:
 + [Create a domain](es-createupdatedomains.md)